bbauska/front-end-web-ui/README.md

     **\</div\>**
     **\</div\>**

-Note the declaration of the type for the button to *submit*.
+Note the declaration of the type for the button to <i>submit*.

 -   Remember to do a Git commit with the message "Forms"